adgoudz/dotfiles/README.md

 you'd traditionally need to remove each file manually, assuming you knew which files needed to be removed.
 If you were lucky, you might've had access to a `make` target that did this for you.
-Stow, however, can remove its symbolic links and effectively uninstall Perl wit a single command.
+Stow, however, can remove its symbolic links and effectively uninstall Perl with a single command.

 Today it is far less common to install software this way, given the wide availability of mature package managers.
-However, dotfile management is primarily about managing symlinks, and Stow handles this well.
+Dotfile management is primarily about managing symlinks, however, and Stow handles this well.

 [filesystem hierarchy standard]: https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch04s09.html